mlflow/mlflow-website/website/blog/2024-08-29-autogen-pyfunc/index.md

-        client (OpenAI): The OpenAI client instance for making API calls. model (str): The specific DALL-E model to use for image generation. prompt (str): The text prompt based on which the image is generated. size (str): The size specification of the image.
-TODO: This should allow specifying landscape, square, or portrait modes. quality (str): The quality setting for the image generation. n (int): The number of images to generate.
+        client (OpenAI): The OpenAI client instance for making API calls. model (str): The specific DALL-E model to use for image generation. prompt (str): The text prompt based on which the image is generated. size (str): The size specification of the image. quality (str): The quality setting for the image generation. n (int): The number of images to generate.